laomar/gomq/README.md

-# gomq
+# Gomq
-the open-source MQTT broker for IoT
+Gomq is a high-performance MQTT broker for IoT,It fully implements the MQTT protocol V3.x and V5